nearform/nscale-docs/tutorials/4-config-&-logs.md

   ]
 ```

-For this workshop we are using just the virtualbox and boot2docker containers.
+By default only docker and process containers are imported.
 Nscale also has additional containers for AWS deployment.
 The intent is that this provides an open framework for extension into other platforms.

 The `nscale` root folder looks as follows: